 Dawn Parsonage’s debut exhibition - The Boring Exhibition, was first shown at the Bermondsey Project Space, London, UK in June 2019.
 Humorous, beautiful and utterly boring, the Boring Exhibition playfully explores boredom through photography, film and interaction.

 The central element of the project is series of boring portraits, presenting a distillation of boredom, seeking to capture emotion in its purest form without distraction.

-The portraits were taken during a series of experiments, each designed to lure the subject into boredom in a different way - The Endless Loop, Time Perception and Pain vs Boredom.
+The portraits were taken during a series of experiments, each designed to lure the subject into boredom in a different way:

 The experiments were devised with the help of psychologists.
 Each subject sat for up to an hour while a photograph was taken silently every 10 seconds.